If you're a recent college grad and haven't landed your first entry-level job yet, don't panic.

 Studies find that you're 10 times more likely to land a job when your application is accompanied by an employee referral.
 However, you can't get those coveted references without networking.
 Make it your mission to become an active networker.

 Informational interviews will become your best friends.
-As you grow your network and discover new people who work in a field, industry or company that interests you, reach out to them to set up an informational interview that will allow you to learn how they got to where they are in their careers and what you can do to get your foot in the door.
+As you grow your network and discover new people who work in a field, industry, or company that interests you, reach out to them to set up an informational interview that will allow you to learn how they got to where they are in their careers and what you can do to get your foot in the door.
 This article by Danny Rubin will help you craft the perfect networking email for such requests.
-Click on the following link for the best questions to ask in an informational interview.

 The resources listed below are all free job-search tools that can help you during each stage of your job hunt.